-The purpose of this document is threefold:
+The purpose of this document is:

-- to set out a shared sense of direction for the Pan-Dorset area, so that businesses, partners and stakeholders in the area can get behind it and take co-ordinated action to achieve it - to communicate our collective ambitions to stakeholders beyond the area and identify ways that we can work with partners in other geographic areas to further joint objectives (e.g. the Great South West, Central South and Western Gateway) - to identify investment priorities for the area which will help us to lay the groundwork for future funding bids and a potential devolution deal with Government if there is the appetite to pursue one.
+- to set out a shared sense of direction for the Pan-Dorset area, so that businesses, partners and stakeholders in the area can get behind it and take co-ordinated action - to communicate our collective ambitions to investors internationally and establish the pan Dorset area as a destination for investment to stimulate economic transformation and drive growth - to identify ways that we can work with partners in other geographic areas to further joint objectives (e.g. the Great South West, Central South and Western Gateway and beyond) - to identify investment priorities for the area which will help us to inform and shape major projects and lay the groundwork devolution arrangements and future funding bids.